 Double taxation refers to how income earned by C corps is taxed twice: once when the corporation earns income, and again when it distributes dividends to its owners (who then pay taxes on those dividends).

 S corps avoid double taxation by passing their income through to their owners directly.
 S corps don’t technically pay taxes—instead, their owners do on their personal income tax return.

-S corp status can save you money on your taxes, but it also comes with restrictions on the make up and number of shareholders.
+S corp status could save you money on your taxes, but it also comes with restrictions on the make up and number of shareholders.
 S corps can’t have more than 100 shareholders, they all have to be U.S. citizens, and they can only own one class of stock, for example.